Carocim/carocim.github.io/_posts/2025-11-29-retro-things-and-modding-them.md

 I love how modding is accessible to people nowadays, and honestly I don’t see a point in buying new consoles if you have one of these retro devices lying around.
 They offer so many possibilities.

-Last time, I was using my 3DS to stream Steam Big Picture and use it as a controller — and it worked.
+Last time, I was using my 3DS to stream Steam Big Picture and use it as a controller and it worked.
 Worked hella good.

 I like the idea of longevity and using things for as long as possible.
 Although I may be a hypocrite if I say I’m an overconsumer since I have multiple things of a single type, but we should preserve old media for the years to come.

 I hope if you read my site and come across a device lying around, you go to one of these communities, learn to mod yours, and make do with what the past had.
+I'll update this soon with my own guide and which homebrew apps I prefer to have installed.

 ---